networknext/next/docs/source/getting_started.rst

 Congratulations!
 Your account is now fully setup.

 We look forward to working with you.

-Please reach out to support@networknext.com and we'll guide you through your integration with your game.
+Please reach out to support@networknext.com and we'll guide you through the rest of your integration and launch.

 cheers